 Series B in 2004

-NEXX Systems, Inc. provides processing equipment for wafer-level packaging applications.
-It offers sputter deposition, electro-deposition plating, and plasma cleaning systems.
-The company’s systems and technologies focus on flip chip advanced packaging, including wafer bumping, wafer cleaning, photoresist strip, and related technologies.
-Its electro-deposition systems are designed for long deposition time processes required in applications, such as gold and solder wafer bumping, redistribution layers, and various MEMS layers.
-The company’s systems offer processing technology to the areas of compound semiconductors, hard disk drive head manufacturing, and ink jet printing.
-NEXX Systems has representatives and distributors in the United States, Germany, Italy, France, Switzerland, China, Israel, Korea, Japan, Singapore, and Taiwan.
-NEXX Systems, Inc. was formerly known as Plasmaquest Astex.
-NEXX Systems, Inc. was founded in 2001 and is headquartered in Billerica, Massachusetts.
+NEXX Systems, Inc. is a designer and manufacturer of advanced processing equipment focused on wafer-level packaging applications.
+The company provides a range of systems, including sputter deposition, electro-deposition plating, and plasma cleaning, which are essential for flip chip advanced packaging processes.
+NEXX's electro-deposition systems facilitate long deposition time processes for applications such as gold and solder wafer bumping, redistribution layers, and various MEMS layers.
+The technology offered by NEXX Systems supports industries including compound semiconductors, hard disk drive head manufacturing, and inkjet printing.
+Founded in 2001 and headquartered in Billerica, Massachusetts, the company has established a global presence with representatives and distributors in multiple countries, including the United States, Germany, Italy, France, Switzerland, China, Israel, Korea, Japan, Singapore, and Taiwan.

 Quorum Systems